Emunozho/Model_distance_CMIP6/reviews/reviewer2.md

 but please add and discuss the related numbers.*

-From the theoretical point of view, the inverse-variance weighted average is the most efficient estimator of the mean under the Maximum Likelihood estimation theory.
-The numerical results support this claim showing a much reduced variance in comparison to the weighted average, and narrower prediction intervals.
+From the theoretical point of view, the inverse-variance weighted average is the most efficient estimator of the mean under the maximum likelihood estimation theory.
+The numerical results support this claim showing a much reduced variance (32% reduction) in comparison to the weighted average, and narrower prediction intervals.
+We added this infomration to section 4.

 *My overall recommendation is to publish after these minor points have been suitably addressed.*